logzio/logz-docs/_source/user-guide/integrations/endpoints.md

 Alerts can only be sent on ports 80 & 443.
 No other ports are supported.
-Please avoid setting a custom port number for alert endpoints, as they will prevent the alerts from being sent to the endpoint.
+If you accidently set a custom port number for an alert endpoint, the alert will not be sent.
 {:.info-box.important}